 Use an instant read thermometer so you know exactly the right time to mix your oils and lye water together.
 Usually, the oils and lye water would be around 120 - 130 F. The oils and lye water solutions do need to be at the proper temperatures before mixing them together so an instant-read thermometer is PERFECT for soapmaking.
 Using a thermometer will help keep away common problems like lye crystals forming or little lye pockets within your soap.

 All kinds of bad can happen when your lye water and oils don't mix properly.
 You can get splitting when the soap is curing, lye crystals and even worse, lye pockets.
-So I use a hand-held mixer to get my soap to trace.
 Just make sure you only use it for soap and nothing else.
 Keep it with your other soapmaking equipment and safety gear.
-I like this one because it's stainless steel and the price is reasonable.
+This one on Amazon is great because it's stainless steel and the price is reasonable.

 When you mix the lye into the water, it produces fumes.
 You never want to breathe these in.
 You can purchase a fan and face it to blow everything outside an open window and that will carry all of the fumes away from you.

-I like to wear an apron to protect my clothes.
-And I also like an apron that doesn't have any pockets that can hide little bits of lye.
-So the best apron for soapmaking is this one here.
+Wear an apron to protect your clothes.
+And an apron that doesn't have any pockets that can hide little bits of lye is best.
+So the best apron for soapmaking is this one here on Amazon.
 It's just a plain adjustable apron that's comfy and easy to wash.
 It comes in black or white.
-(I like the white one).

-I have a set of Sharpie permanent markers and I mark everything that's used for soapmaking so my family does not mistake their use.
+A set of Sharpie permanent markers will help label your soapmaking equipment so that no one will mistake their use.
 These will write on pretty much any surface.
 It's especially important to mark your lye mixing containers.
 Mark them good and all over with huge LYE DON'T DRINK letters.
 Let's be safe out there in our world of soapmaking!

-I like to keep both on hand depending on what I need to wipe up.
-Always keep rags and paper towel handy just in case there is a spill that needs to be cleaned up right away.
-You don't want to be looking around for these!
-Check out these pink shop towels.
+Keep rags and paper towel handy just in case there is a spill that needs to be cleaned up right away.
+Check out these pink shop towels on Amazon.
 They work great and they are washable.

-I hope you found this list helpful!
+We hope you found this list of soapmaking equipment helpful!
 Please Pin this to your board so that you can find it again later.

 Comments will be approved before showing up.